Existence, uniqueness and stability of steady vortex rings of small cross-section: Stability

 \section{Stability}

 In this section, we study nonlinear orbital stability of the steady vortex ring $\zeta_\varepsilon$ constructed in Theorem \ref{thm1}.
 We will provide the proof of Theorem \ref{thm4}.
-The key idea is to build a bridge between the existence result of \cite{Bad, CWZ} based on variational method and the uniqueness result established in the prceeding section in order to apply the concentration-compactness principle of Lions \cite{Lions} to a maximizing sequence.
+The key idea is to build a bridge between the existence result of \cite{Bad, CWZ} based on Arnol'd's dual variational principle and the uniqueness result established in the proceeding section in order to apply the concentration-compactness theorem of Lions \cite{Lions} to a maximizing sequence.